 - a few of our documents have diagrams.
 These images do not have a text alternative, so the information in them is not available to people using a screen reader.
 This does not meet WCAG 2.1 success criterion 1.1.1 (non-text content).

-We plan to add text alternatives for all diagrams by September 2020.
-When we publish new documents we’ll make sure our use of diagrams meets accessibility standards.
+We plan to add text alternatives for all diagrams going forwards.
+When we publish new documents we’ll make sure our use of diagrams meet accessibility standards.

 Some of our PDFs are not accessible but would be a disproportionate burden to update, particularly those which are extremely long and used by a low number of people.